DrWrecker/RepData_PeerAssessment1/PA1_template.md

     minterval <- mpd$interval[mval]

     # output mean and interval
-    out <- paste0(maintitle, ": The maximum mean of ", msteps, " steps is at interval ", minterval, ".")
+    out <- paste0(maintitle, ": The maximum mean of ", formatC(msteps, digits = 6), " steps is at interval ", minterval, ".")
     out
 }
 ```